iNMR icon

 Peak-picking means extracting the frequencies of the peaks, either from the whole spectrum or from selected regions.
 These frequencies are usually reported on the plot.
 Not all the peaks are considered.
 When they are so tall that they go out of the plot, they are filtered out.
 There is also a minimal threshold value: the weakest signals are ignored.
 It is fundamental to understand how this threshold is set.

 To extract the frequencies you use a specialized tool (command: Tools > Peak-Picker), which is the same both in 1-D and n-D spectroscopy.
-The difference of 2-D peak-picking is explained into the closing paragraph.
+The difference in 2-D peak-picking is explained in the closing paragraph.
 When you use the tool for the second time on the same region, the old labels are replaced.

-The frequencies are stored with the spectrum and indexed by Spotlight.
+The frequencies are stored with the spectrum.
 You can use the J Manager to convert them into coupling constants and chemical shifts.

 to perform this task